Kiana-Jafari/Traffic-Sign-Classifier-Application/README.md

 **4. Distribution & Data Augmentation**

 The first histogram shows the distribution of classes (see figure).
 It clearly indicates that we have *class imbalance*.
 For this reason, **Image Augmentation** technique is applied to the images.
+The goal is to generate more training data from existing training samples by augmenting the samples via several random transformations that yield believable-looking images.

 <img src='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/Analysis/hist.png' width='400' height='250'></img>

 Other Data Preprocessing techniques used in this project:
-- Converting RGB images to Grayscale
+- Converting RGB images to Grayscale: Requires fewer computational resources and memory compared to color images.
-- Histogram Equalization
+- Histogram Equalization: Uses the image's histogram to determine a transform and adjust contrast.
-- Normalization
+- Normalization: Scales the pixel values to fall within the range (0, 1).

 **5. Model Architecture**

-The model architecture was first introduced by Pierre Sermanet and Yann LeCun.
-We will build a modified version of that architecture from scratch.
-It accepts an input image of shape 32x32, feeds it to the convolution layers each with 108 (5x5) filters, followed by ReLU Nonlinearity, and then Max-Pooling layers to reduce the dimensions.
+We will build a modified version of the architecture introduced by Pierre Sermanet and Yann LeCun from scratch.
+It accepts input images that are 32x32 pixels in size, feeds them to the convolutional layers each with 108 (5x5) filters, followed by ReLU Nonlinearity, and then Max-Pooling layers to reduce the dimensions.
 This pattern would repeat two times.
-Finally, the output of the convolution layers would be fed into two fully connected (FC) layers.
+Finally, the output of the convolution layers would be fed into two fully connected (FC) layers each with 100 neurons.
 The final model will have 579k (GS) / 584k (RGB) parameters. (i.e. if we train the model on grayscale images, vs. RGB images).
 To learn more about the architecture, please refer to the papers in the <a href='#reference'>*Reference*</a> section.
 The architecture is shown below:

 <img src='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/Analysis/lenet.png' width='350' height='150'></img>